g-martens/ansible-references/Jinja Templates/README.md

 You can use Jinja2 control structures in template files to reduce repetitive typing, to enter entries for each host in a play dynamically, or conditionally insert text into a file.

 ## Comments
-In Jinja you can create comments with the folling:
+In Jinja you can create comments with the following:
 ```JINJA
 {# This is an example of a comment #}
 ```